Kim Yu-seong: 2024–25 season

 Upon securing the silver medal at the 2024 South Korean Junior Grand Prix Qualifiers, Kim was once again assigned to two events at the ISU Junior Grand Prix series.
 At the 2024 JGP Turkey, she won her first international title after scoring personal best scores in both the short program and the free skate.
 Kim then won a silver medal at the 2024 JGP China.
 The two results qualified her for the 2024–25 Junior Grand Prix Final in Grenoble, where she ranked at fifth place in the short program, free skate, and overall total.

 Entering the 2025 South Korean Championships at the senior level, Kim repeated her fourth-place finish.
 In February, she was invited to skate in the exhibition gala at the 2025 Four Continents Championships, which took place in Seoul.

 She later concluded the season by competing at the junior women's category of the 2025 Thailand Open Trophy in Bangkok, where she won the gold medal.

-2025–26 season
+2025–26 season: Junior Grand Prix Final silver

 Kim secured her two Junior Grand Prix assignments with a silver medal at the domestic JGP qualifying competition.
 Kim then competed at the 2025 JGP Latvia, where she placed fifth, and the 2025 JGP Azerbaijan, where she earned her second JGP gold medal.
 Both results allowed Kim to qualify for the 2025–26 Junior Grand Prix Final for a third consecutive time.
 Her sister, Yu-jae, also qualified for the event.
+During the competition, Kim placed fifth in the short program and third in the free skate, scoring personal bests in both the free skate and total scores.
+She ultimately earned a silver medal finish behind Mao Shimada.

+In January, Kim competed at the 2026 South Korean Championships, winning the silver medal.
+In March, she concluded her season by competing at the 2026 World Junior Championships, where she placed thirteenth in both the short and free programs to finish in thirteenth place overall.

+2026-27 season

+Kim opened the season by winning the 2026 CS Cranberry Cup International in her senior international debut.
+She additionally won the 2026 Nepela Memorial, setting a new personal best free skate score with a 141.43.